oscos/rb120/study_guide.md

 # # Fake operators and equality

-# # Truthiness
+## Truthiness

-# # Working with collaborator objects
+## Working with collaborator objects

-### Classes and objects
+## Classes and objects
 - Classes is where you define the attribute and behaviors for objects.
+Its where you define what an object is made of and what it can do.
 A class is like an abstract blueprint from which you create concrete objects from.

 - Objects are instances of classes and represent real world nouns.
 Anything that can be said to have a value is an object in ruby.
    !IMPORTANT: You return an object by calling the class method new on a class.
 You instatiate an object called X from class Y
-   While the attributes have been defined, its not until you instatiate an object from this class that you assign a value to those attributes.

-* Mental Model: You can think of a class as an abstract blueprint from which you create concrete and specific objects from.
-Individual objects may contain different information from other objects yet be instances of the same clase.
-While the attributes hare defined in a class, its not until you instatiate an object from this class that you assign a value to those attributes.
+   While the attributes are defined in classes, its not until you instatiate an object from a class that you assign a value to those attributes.
+Individual objects will contain different information from other objects, yet they are instances of the same class.

 >  Classes encapsulate methods.
 Objects encapsulate attributes.
+All Attributes (instance methods and the values) comprise the state of an object.

 Example:
 Let's say we have a car class where you define the attributes model, color, and year.